-2.1 The site that is the subject of this planning application is an area of land, which covers 1.25 hectares, and is located within the southern portion of the Hattersley estate.
+2.1 The site that is the subject of this planning application is an area of previously developed land, which covers 0.59 hectares and is located within the southern portion of the Hattersley estate.
 This site is identified as being unallocated on the Unitary Development Plan Proposals Map.

-In terms of its setting within the locality, Sandy Bank Avenue forms the sites eastern boundary, the Hattersley Railway Station and its vehicular and pedestrian access are located directly to the west; Hattersley Road West forms the sites northern boundary, whilst the Manchester to Glossop railway line is located to the south of the site.
+In terms of its setting within the locality, Sandy Bank Avenue forms the sites western boundary, Hattersley Road West forms the sites northern boundary, residential accommodation along Sandy Bank Avenue and Sands Close are located to the south and east, whilst the Manchester to Glossop Railway Line is located to the south of the site

-2.2 Vehicular and pedestrian access can be gained to the boundaries of the site from Sandy Bank Avenue, which has direct access onto the main Hattersley Road West.
+2.2 Vehicular and pedestrian access can be gained to the boundaries of the site via Sandy Bank Avenue.